 Because of our value of compassion, creating a customer-first policy was a no-brainer.

 The second item I am focusing on is hiring.
 Hiring is one of the most visible externalities of culture.
 If your culture sucks, it’s easy to tell.
 You’ll have a high turnover rate and it will be impossibly difficult to attract great people who want to work at your company.
-If you’re culture is great, you’ll have people lined up out the door trying to get in.
+If your culture is great, you’ll have people lined up out the door trying to get in.

 At the risk of stating the obvious, the reason hiring right is so critically important to your business is because the company with the best people wins.
 ALWAYS*